 Here are some tips to help plan your escape from fire:

-The first priority is to keep people safe by getting them out of the building.
 If you can't escape, you'll need to find a room to take refuge in.
 This is especially important if you have difficulty moving around or going downstairs on your own.

 If you can't get out, get everyone into one room: